 CLA V. Safflower

-Safflower was cited as a great agent for reducing belly fat following a study which showed that it had impacts on reducing belly fat in subjects without diet or exercise changes.
+Safflower was cited as a great agent for reducing belly fat.
+This was due to a study which showed that it had impacts on reducing belly fat in subjects without diet or exercise changes.
 The issue lay in the fact that while there was a definite loss in belly fat, there was no change in overall body fat percentage or BMI in those test subjects.

-CLA has been proven to reduce overall body fat, BMI, blood lipid levels, and glucose levels with less than 3 grams a day.
-Safflower needed 8 grams a day to basically re-adjust where fat sat on subjects bodies.
+CLA has been proven to reduce overall body fat, BMI, blood lipid levels, and glucose levels with 3 grams a day or less.
+Safflower needed 8 grams a day to basically re-adjust where fat sat on subjects’ bodies.

 While safflower does have some apparent other side effects, including:

 - Heart protection

 - Skin and hair care